Prairie Watersheds Climate Program (PWCP)

 Abandoned Well Sealing

-The WWCD provides the materials required for the disinfecting and proper sealing of the well(s) and arranges the rental and contracting of any equipment necessary for excavation.
-Cost to the landowner is $150 for sealing a well costing $600 or less, and for a well costing more than $600, the WWCD will pay the first $450 and the landowner shall be responsible for all additional costs.Abandoned Well Capping
+The WWD provides the materials required for the disinfecting and proper sealing of the well(s) and arranges the rental and contracting of any equipment necessary for excavation.
+The cost share for the project is 25% landowner and 75% district.Abandoned Well Capping

 Conservation Corridor Planting